dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/sql_database.md

 `port`: The port for the database connection.

 - E.g., "4497", in the above connection URL.
-`port`: The port for the database connection.

-- E.g., "4497", in the above connection URL.

 `database`: The specific database on the server.